tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:dateIdentified is bdq:Empty; AMENDED if the value of dwc:dateIdentified is not a properly formatted ISO 8601 date but is unambiguous and altered to be a valid ISO 8601 date; otherwise NOT_AMENDED.</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:dateIdentified is bdqval:Empty; AMENDED if the value of dwc:dateIdentified is not a properly formatted ISO 8601 date but is unambiguous and altered to be a valid ISO 8601 date; otherwise NOT_AMENDED.</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>